-PRIMECLUSTER also supports the use of non-symmetric interconnects, for example, one interconnect could use gigabit Ethernet and a second fast-Ethernet.
-When making decisions about routing, the interconnect speed is also considered.
-In the previous example, the gigabit

-Ethernet would always be used in preference to the fast-Ethernet whenever it is available.
-If there are multiple interconnects at the same speed, the port aggregation is done across all the devices with the same speed.
-Heartbeat requests are always sent on every interconnect, independent of the interconnect speed.
+PRIMECLUSTER also supports the use of non-symmetric cluster interconnects, for example, one cluster interconnect could use gigabit Ethernet and a second fast-Ethernet.
+When making decisions about routing, the cluster interconnect speed is also considered.
+In the previous example, the gigabit Ethernet would always be used in preference to the fast-Ethernet whenever it is available.
+If there are multiple cluster interconnects at the same speed, the port aggregation is done across all the devices with the same speed.
+Heartbeat requests are always sent on every cluster interconnect, independent of the cluster interconnect speed.

-3.2.3 Properties
+3.2.3 Consideration of items during design